ewulczyn/ewulczyn.github.io/projects.md

 ---

-### DeTox (work in progress)
+### DeTox
 A collection of machine learning models for detecting personal attacks and aggression in discussion comments.
 We are using the models to study the prevalence and impact of toxic comments on Wikipedia, as well as encourage the development of new moderation tools.
 In collaboration with [Google Jigsaw](https://jigsaw.google.com).
+This is work in progress.

 [[homepage](https://meta.wikimedia.org/wiki/Research:Detox/Research)] [[code](https://github.com/ewulczyn/wiki-detox)] [[app](https://wikidetox.appspot.com/)]